dmcglone/airbnb/README.md

 confirm that there are no errors.
 If there are errors, check the database file setting near the top of the script and change its location.

+To create the database: =python airbnb.py -dbi=

 To run a survey:
-- add a city (search area) to the database, by running ./airbnb.py -ac "city-name".
+- add a city (search area) to the database, by running ./airbnb.py -asa "city-name".
 It scans the Airbnb web site and adds the neighborhoods for the city.
-- add a survey to the database by running ./airbnb.py -as "city-name".
+- add a survey to the database by running ./airbnb.py -asv "city-name".
+The command lists the survey_id value that was created.
-- collect the room_ids for the city by running ./airbnb.py -s survey_id.
+- collect the room_ids for the survey by running ./airbnb.py -s survey_id.
 The
   survey_id can be seen by running ./airbnb -ls.
 This search loops over neighborhoods, property types, and pages of listings in the Airbnb search pages.